nimasdi/nimasdi.github.io/_projects/2_project.md

     picture of have the game looks like
 </div>

-for the code check out my github repository
+for the code check out my github repository.